Fallenstedt/sassy-portfolio/content/blog/terraform-api-gateway-stages.md

 ## The Solution

 By creating separate Terraform environments for each stage, you can more easily manage and isolate changes to your API Gateway deployments.
-You `dev` environment be worked on independently of your `test` environment, or your `prod` environmnet.
-Terraform environments can be isolated by using a simple file layout.

-* I placed terraform configuration files for each environment into its own directory.
+Your `dev` environment be worked on independently of your `test` environment, or your `prod` environmnet.
+Terraform environments can be isolated by placing environment specific infrastructure into its own directory.

-* Each environment had its state managed in its own S3 bucket too

 This approach had a major benefit of knowing which environment was being worked on, and limited myself from messing up my entire project with an accidental deploy.